 In view of this, the Insolvency and Bankruptcy Code, 2016 was notified on the May 28, 2016.
-At present, the SICA Act, 1985 is repealed and BIFR and AAIFR were dissolved.
-Moreover, the company in respect of which such appeal or reference or inquiry stood abated in BIFR and AAIFR could make reference to NCLT under the Insolvency and Bankruptcy Code, 2016.
+At present the SICA Act, 1985 is repealed and the company in respect of which such appeal or reference or inquiry stands abated in BIFR and AAIFR may make reference to NCLT under the Insolvency and Bankruptcy Code 2016.

 Before the enactment of the Insolvency and Bankruptcy Code, 2016, the provisions relating to insolvency and bankruptcy were fragmented and there was no single law to deal with insolvency and bankruptcy in India.
-Before the enactment of the Insolvency and Bankruptcy Code, 2016 the following Acts dealt with insolvency and bankruptcy in India:
+Before the enactment of the Insolvency and Bankruptcy Code, 2016 the following Acts dealt with insolvency and Bankruptcy in India: